bhdrkcr/HoA-mini-task/README.md

-# HoA-mini-task
+# drf custom login

-A mini task about registration, login and admin panel with drf
+A mini project about registration, login and admin panel with drf

 ## Setup